Do lavender and tea tree essential oils cause gynecomastia?…Of all the questions I get about essential oils, this question is in the top five.

 The most recent paper I found was a 2016 paper from the Journal of Pediatric Endocrinology and Metabolism: Prepubertal gynecomastia and chronic lavender exposure: report of three cases.

 In this paper, three boys who developed gynecomastia, and were said to have been “chronically exposed to lavender.”
 As the paper explained, two of the three boys were exposed to a cologne that had lavender as an ingredient.
-So it wasn’t really lavender itself, but the cologne with might have had other compounds in it.
+So it wasn’t really lavender itself, but the cologne that might have had other compounds in it.

 I also found another case study paper of a boy in a Spanish paper, titled Unilateral gynecomastia in young male due to tea tree oil.